dotnet/docs-aspire/docs/database/seed-database-data.md

 # Seed data in a database using .NET Aspire

-In this article, you learn how to configure .NET Aspire apps to seed data in a database during app startup. .NET Aspire enables you to seed data using database scripts or Entity Framework Core for common platforms such as SQL Server, PostgreSQL and MySQL.
+In this article, you learn how to configure .NET Aspire projects to seed data in a database during app startup. .NET Aspire enables you to seed data using database scripts or Entity Framework Core for common platforms such as SQL Server, PostgreSQL and MySQL.

 ## When to seed data